Blowin’ In: The Sea

 The unknown harbors unease and fear, but also intrigue and allure.
 This philosophy coats the dichotomy of the sea.
 The sea is at once calming, yet terrifying: an old grandfather who soothes as well as scorns.

-Far below surface waters creatures swim and float, slither and dive.
-Marine mammals like dolphin and porpoise frolic alongside small vessels delighting humans with their seeming smiles and playful behaviors.
+Far below surface waters, creatures swim and float, slither, and dive.
+Marine mammals like dolphins and porpoises frolic alongside small vessels delighting humans with their seeming smiles and playful behaviors.

 During a particularly mild summer, one of our Irish cousins was kayaking in the waters along Keem Bay and a mischievous seal popped its silky head above the water looking at her with knowing eyes.
 While startled, the cousin did not feel threatened.